A Walk in the Woods: Rediscovering America on the Appalachian Trail

-When Bill Bryson decides he wants to hike the 2,200-mile Appalachian Trail, he buys an unreasonable amount of equipment, calls his friend Katz to join him, and then reads way more about bear attacks than seems advisable.
-As Bryson and Katz set off into the wilderness, they discover their limitations as long-distance hikers and encounter both the beauty and the strangeness of the woods.
+When Bill Bryson decides he wants to hike the 2,200-mile Appalachian Trail, he buys an unreasonable amount of equipment and calls his old, curmudgeonly friend Katz to join him.
+And then he reads way more about bear attacks than seems advisable.
+As Bryson and Katz set off into the wilderness to walk from Georgia to Maine, they discover their limitations as long-distance hikers and encounter both the beauty and the strangeness of the American woods.

 "Distance changes utterly when you take the world on foot.
 A mile becomes a long way, two miles literally considerable, ten miles whopping, fifty miles at the very limits of conception.
 The world, you realize, is enormous in a way that only you and a small community of fellow hikers know.
 Planetary scale is your little secret."